joshcanhelp/josh-to-11/input/symlinked/posts/2009-03-23-using-the-social-technologies-of-the-web-effectively.md

 ---
-title: "Using the social technologies of the web effectively while staying out of trouble"
+title: Using the social technologies of the web effectively while staying out of trouble
-excerpt: ""
+excerpt: I’ve been using LinkedIn more and more these days on the recommendation of two people I’m currently working with.
-modified: 2016-10-20 16:44:18
+modified: 2016-10-20T16:44:18.000Z
-tags: ["Social Media"]
-featured_img:
 wpid: 636
+tags:
+  - Social Media
+featured_img: null
 ---